chuanqisun/htmaa-2025/src/posts/week-14/index.md

 <audio src="./media/quote-after-ai.mp3" controls></audio>
 **AI reconstruction from photo of engraving**

+Neither reconstruction is very good.
+Given more time, I would attempt 2.5D engraving to capture the spectrogram in 3D and use computer vision to restore the depth.
+But, wait, did I just re-invent CDs?

 ## Nameplate for Final Project

 I wanted to design a [nameplate](https://en.wikipedia.org/wiki/Rating_plate) for my [final project](../final-project/index.md).
 The 3mm thickness of the stainless steel was too thick for this purpose, but I proceeded anyway just to test how much detail we can get with typography.